February 22nd to 24th 2018

-We enjoy seeing Charlie with Jack, Elan and Kara with Lady, Alyson with Chesney, Liz and Gordon with Boomer, Krista, as well as Janet, Karen and Hazel doing a bird count for the Great Blue Heron Nature Society on the trails.
+We enjoy seeing Charlie with Jack, Elan and Kara with Lady, Alyson with Chesney, Liz and Gordon with Boomer, Christa, as well as Janet, Karen and Hazel doing a bird count for the Great Blue Heron Nature Society on the trails.

 We are not authorities on birds, wildlife, plants, cameras or photography, if you are doing research on any subjects, please refer to a more educational site for advice and double-check whatever you research.